Banana3021/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * plans a wedding for himself/herself
-* has a need to manage a significant number of contacts of who will be involving/in-charged for the wedding
+* has a need to manage a significant number of contacts of who will be involved in the wedding
-* prefers desktop applications over other types
+* prefers desktop applications over internet based/mobile applications
 * can type fast on keyboards
 * prefers typing to mouse interactions
 * is reasonably comfortable and prefers using CLI applications